oskarrough/codesandnotes/content/CSS/the-css-box-model.md

 ## Different box models with box-sizing

 The box-sizing property has three different values to choose from: `content-box`, `padding-box` and `border-box`.
-We just learned that the default `content-box` adds padding and borders to the width and height.
+We've now learned that the default `content-box` adds padding and borders to the width and height.
 The `padding-box` value also includes padding to the total size, but not border.
 The `border-box` value includes both padding and border to the size.

 ## An example